veereshhalagegowda/platformDocumentation/1.0.0/Components/Layouts/flex-layout-column.md

 - When the page is loaded the components button and textbox appears vertically.
 And the value “layout direction = start” and perpendicular “direction = start” specifies the direction in which the flex starts.
 ## Associated Attributes
-- **Style**-accepts string value and it is applied as inline css to element and it is affected based on property given.
-An inline CSS is used to apply a unique style to a single HTML element.
-An inline CSS uses the style attribute of an HTML element.
-(eg. color:blue).
+- **Style**: It accepts a string value and affects the different properties (height, width, color etc.) of the component based on the values provided (eg. background:orange;height:200px;).

-- **Class-** It specifies one or more class names for an element.
-The class attribute is mostly used to point to a class in a style sheet.The class name can be used by CSS to perform certain tasks for elements with the specified class name.
-It accepts string value. (eg. class=toolbar)
+- **Class**: "Class" attribute is used to point to a class in a style sheet.
+A class contains one or more style statements.
+Classes are created inside the "Style" tab which is opened by selecting the "Style" side menu.
+The "Class" attribute accepts space seperated class names (eg. class1 class2) which are defined in the "Style" tab as shown below.
+    ```css
+    .class1 {
+        border-radius:10px;
+        flex-basis:10%;
+        height:100px;
+    }
+    .class2 {
+        border-radius:10px;
+        flex-basis:10%;
+        height:100px;
+    }

+    ```

 - **fxFlex-** This property should be used on elements within a fxLayout container and identifies the resizing of that element within the flexbox container flow such as flex-grow,flex basis, flex-shrink,flex-grow.
 - **wrap**- property specifies whether the flexible items should wrap or not.
 It has values such as nowrap,wrap,wrap-reverse,initial,inherit.